 Key Takeaways from Control 15

-Identify your business needs and create a set of standards that can be used to grade services providers that are being proposed.
+Identify your business needs and create a set of standards that can be used to grade service providers that are being proposed.
 Every company is different, so one set of standards will not be the same in different sectors.

 Safeguards for Control 15